MyWebIntelligence/MyWebIntelligencePython/README.md

 ## Prerequisit

-Install python (on Windows https://www.python.org/downloads/release/python-374/) and pip (on windows https://pip.pypa.io/en/stable/installing/) if needed
+Install python (on Windows https://www.python.org/downloads/release/python-374/) and/or pip (on windows https://pip.pypa.io/en/stable/installing/) if needed

 Install virtualenv if needed